OpenVPN

 #define PARSE_DATA

-int ascii2keydirection(int msglevel, const char *str)
+int ascii2keydirection(msglvl_t msglevel, const char *str)

-Definition crypto.c:1612
+Definition crypto.c:1613

 #define PARSE_FINISHED